Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Discussion and Future Directions

 It is interesting to contrast this behaviour with the case of a massive scalar field in flat space~\cite{Avdoshkin:2022xuw, Camargo:2022rnt}.
 In that case, the mass $m$ of the field acts as an IR scale.
 If we imagine that in that case we also have an ``RG flow" of theories, where the renormalization scale $\mu$ is set by the mass $m$, QFT($m$), then the UV theory corresponds to the massless - conformal - limit $m\rightarrow 0$, QFT$(m\rightarrow 0)=$ CFT, and the IR would correspond to an infinite mass $m\rightarrow \infty$, QFT$(m\rightarrow \infty)=\overline{\textrm{QFT}}$.
 Consider each $m\geq0$ corresponding to a different theory QFT($m$).
 In that case, if we look at the power spectrum of the constant $m$ theory, then the late-time behaviour of Krylov complexity and large-$n$ behaviour of Lanczos coefficients (dominated by high-frequency modes $\vert \omega \vert \gg m$ in the power spectrum $\rho (\omega)$) {are closer to} the ones expected from the UV theory, the CFT with $m\rightarrow 0$.\footnote{{To be precise, the nonzero mass causes non-smoothness and staggering in the Lanczos coefficients \cite{Avdoshkin:2022xuw, Camargo:2022rnt}.}} This is simply because the mass $m$, being an IR scale, does not affect the high-energy/short-distance behaviour of the QFT$(m)$ theory for any $m\geq 0$.
 Indeed, for any $m\geq 0$ there is a sufficiently large $\vert \omega \vert$ such that the high-frequency modes of the power spectrum are insensitive to it.
 So, in the end, any theory with finite $m$ will ``behave'' like the UV theory (the massless CFT) at sufficiently late times.
 In this sense, the mass of the field $m$ acts as an ``inverse'' high-energy scale $m\sim 1/\Lambda_{\textrm{UV}}$.

-One subtlety in this discussion is that our autocorrelation function $C(t,r)$ describes correlations between local bulk fields in AdS, which are non-local from the perspective of boundary operators (see App.~\ref{app:appHKLL}).
+We remind the reader that the above discussion relating the results with a holographic RG flow is intended only as analogy, since one would need to deform the boundary theory to produce those effects.
+Another subtlety in this discussion is that our autocorrelation function $C(t,r)$ describes correlations between local bulk fields in AdS, which are non-local from the perspective of boundary operators (see App.~\ref{app:appHKLL}).
 Close to the boundary, the effective theory is well-approximated by the boundary CFT behaviour, where the dual operator to the field is effectively local.
 As the scalar field probes deeper into the bulk, the autocorrelation function describes the correlations between increasingly non-local CFT operators, which are smeared in an increasingly large boundary subregion.
 In the limit where the scalar fields are taken to the horizon, the boundary operators are effectively smeared over the whole boundary subregion.
-Moreover, the pole structure of the autocorrelation function for $\delta t$ and finite $r$ (Eq.~\eqref{polestructurefiniter}) implies that for any finite $r>1$, the evolution of the autocorrelation function between the smeared boundary operators will flow towards the late-time behaviour of the IR limit at the horizon at sufficiently large times.
+Moreover, the pole structure of the autocorrelation function for $\delta t$ and finite $r$ (Eq.~\eqref{polestructurefiniter}) implies that for any finite $r>1$, the evolution of the autocorrelation function between the smeared boundary operators will flow towards the late-time behaviour at the horizon at sufficiently large times.